g4eml/RP2040_Beacon_Decoder/README.md

 ### Installing the required libraries

 1. From the Arduino IDE select (Tools > Manage Libraries)
-2. Search for 'JTEncode' Scroll down to find the Etherkit JTEncode library by Jason Milldrum.
+2. Search for 'arduinoFFT' Scroll down to find the arduinoFFT library by Enrique Condes.
 3. Click Install
 4. Now search for 'TFT_eSPI' and find the TFT graphics library by Bodmer.
 5. Click Install